Leandro Locsin: Life and career

 After the Federico Ilustre-designed original terminal of Manila International Airport was destroyed by a fire in 1962, the Philippine government chose Locsin for the rehabilitation design.
 Serving as an international terminal for 10 years, it later became a domestic terminal upon the opening of what is now the present-day Terminal 1, which was also designed by Locsin.
 A second fire later damaged the rehabilitated domestic terminal in 1985 and the site is currently occupied by the present-day Terminal 2.

 Locsin was also commissioned in 1974 to design the Ayala Museum to house the Ayala art collection.
 It was known for the juxtaposition of huge blocks to facilitate the interior of the exhibition.
 Locsin was a close friend of the Ayalas.
 Before taking the board examination, he took his apprenticeship at Ayala and Company (now the Ayala Corporation) and was asked to design the first building on Ayala Avenue, and several of the Ayalas' residences.
 When the collection of the Ayala Museum was moved to its current location, the original was demolished with Locsin's permission.
 The current building was dedicated in 2004, and designed by his firm, L.V.
 Locsin and Partners, led by his son Leandro Y. Locsin, Jr.

 Locsin also designed some of the buildings at the UP Los Baños campus.
 The Dioscoro Umali Hall, the main auditorium, is clearly an example of his distinct architecture, with its large canopy that makes it resemble the main theatre of the Cultural Center of the Philippines (CCP).
 Most of his work is concentrated in the Freedom Park, with the Student Union Building which was once damaged by a fire, the Carillon, the Continuing Education Center and the auditorium.
 He also designed the SEARCA Residences, and several structures at the National Arts Center (housing the Philippine High School for the Arts) at Mt.
 Makiling, Los Baños, Laguna.

 Most of Locsin's work has been within the country, but in 1970, he designed the Philippine Pavilion of the World Expo in Osaka, Japan.
 His largest single work is the Istana Nurul Iman, the official residence of the Sultan of Brunei.
-In 1992, he received the Fukuoka Asian Culture Prize from Fukuoka.
+In 1992, he was awarded the Fukuoka Asian Culture Prize.

+Locsin's last work was a church in Malaybalay, Bukidnon.

+Personal life

+Locsin was married to Cecilia Yulo and had two children.
+One of them, Leandro Yulo Locsin, Jr., nicknamed Andy, currently serves as a design consultant at L.V.
+Locsin and Partners.